All Episodes

 I don't quite understand.

-Yes, that would that that would be uh Mandy Grunwald.
+Yes, that would be Mandy Grunwald.

 Right.

-I I I I can't possibly know that.
+I can't possibly know that.

-I and I I don't I don't try to speculate on that kind of thing.
+And I don't try to speculate on that kind of thing.

-I think in the first place, can I just be I don't care what Hillary Clinton's doing or not doing.
+I think, in the first place, can I just be, I don't care what Hillary Clinton's doing or not doing.

 I don't care.

-No offense, uh Fred, please.
+No offense, Fred, please.

-I'm this I don't I don't this is not my primary response to you.
+This is not my primary response to you.

 I just don't care.